 Although shame is a necessary human emotion that helps us develop a moral compass, it can become destructive in our lives when experienced unnecessarily.

 Shame can lead us to believe that we have to be perfect or else we are not lovable.
 It can lead us to withdraw from others.
 It can lead us to be defensive and distant.
 It can lead us to feel depressed and anxious.
 It can lead us to be overly responsible and to seek approval excessively.
 It is often the experience that underlies addiction, infidelity, perfectionism, eating disorders, excessive dependency in relationships, and so many other problematic behaviors.

 What is the acne shame spiral?

-  Often women with acne already experience some degree of shame, but acne can intensify the feelings of being unworthy, unloved and inadequate.
-These are the feelings that explain why acne patients tend to experience higher levels of anxiety and depression and lower levels of self-esteem – it’s all the result of shame.
+Often women with acne already experience some degree of shame, but acne can intensify the feelings of being unworthy, unloved, and inadequate.
+These are the feelings that explain why acne patients tend to experience higher levels of anxiety and depression and lower self-esteem levels – it’s all the result of shame.

-  Shame has also been proven to trigger an increase in cortisol and pro-inflammatory cytokines in the body, which can lead to more acne formation and a variety of health conditions.
-This means that acne can trigger a viscous shame cycle – which results in more acne and more shame.
+Shame has also been proven to trigger an increase in cortisol and pro-inflammatory cytokines in the body, leading to more acne formation and a variety of health conditions.
+This means that acne can trigger a vicious shame cycle, resulting in more acne and more shame.